1. The Alliance shall be known as the "Leicestershire and Rutland Golf Alliance"

 23 Distance-Measuring Devices:- A player may obtain information by using a device that measures DISTANCE ONLY.
 However, if during a stipulated round, a player uses a distance-measuring device that is designed to gauge or measure any other conditions that might affect his play (e.g. gradient, wind speed, temperature etc.) the player is in breach of Rule of Golf 14-3, for which the penalty is disqualification regardless of whether any such additional functions are actually used.

-24 Any surplus funds of the Alliance shall be invested in the Alliance and Leicester Bank plc in the account known as "The Leicestershire and Rutland Golf Alliance Benevolent Fund" or such other fund as the committee may decide.
+24. Any surplus funds of the Alliance over and above normal day to day working shall be invested in a recognised High Street Bank in the account known as "The Leicestershire and Rutland Golf Alliance Business Reserve Account" or such other fund as the committee may decide.

-25. Such fund's shall be operated by four trustees, all of whom must be current playing members of the Alliance, one to be the President for the time being of the Alliance, one to be nominated by the members of the Leicestershire and Rutland Professional Golfers' Association, and two to be amateur golfers, on& of whom to be the Vice-President, nominated by the Committee of the Alliance.
-Nominations of the last three mentioned Trustees shall be approved at the Annual General Meeting or the Alliance.
+.25.
+Such funds shall be operated by four trustees, three of whom must be Past-presidents of the Alliance and, one to be a member of the Leicestershire and Rutland Professional Golfers' Association.
+The Secretary will also attend any meetings and facilitate them as necessary.
+Nominations of the Trustees shall be approved at the Annual General Meeting of the Alliance.

 26. Payments or distributions to Professionals shall be only through the Benevolent Fund, and such payments or distributions shall be made upon a recommendation by resolution of the Committee and with the approval of the majority of the Trustees.